 Alder has been the best success in supplementary planting, mostly thriving in the wetter areas and seemingly able to find the nitrogen-fixing bacteria that live in symbiosis with actinorhizal plants like alder (15).
 We have now seen alder seedlings for the last three years in a row, arising from early tree plantings.
-Birch plantings have produced strong trees but no natural regeneration arising from them yet, although the established birch on the fringe of the moor continues to slowly spread.
+Birch plantings have produced strong trees but no natural colonisation arising from them yet, although the established birch on the fringe of the moor continues to slowly spread.
 Birch has been a constant disappointment in how it does so poorly in naturally spreading up the moor compared to other upland areas nearby that have less bracken cover, and it’s certainly not going to disperse against the prevailing wind.
 However, sometimes you can be taken by surprise when a recent walk revealed an overlooked area of dense birch establishing higher than we had seen before, although being an obvious downwind extension, and we determined to go back and have a close look.
 It was quite something – salmon-russet bark and sufficient numbers and canopy size for the shade to knock back the surface growth of grass, bracken and heather.
 The lower branches of the birch inside the stand were dying back in that shade, so starting the creation of a woodland interior space under the canopy.
 It is at a stage now where woodland plants could take hold, such as if a few fern spores turned up.